ryantd42/NY-Legislative-Git/2023/A7702A-2023/bill.md

  ELECTRONIC WILLS AUTHORIZED BY PART SIX OF THIS ARTICLE, every will must be in writing, and executed and attested in the following manner:
   § 3.
 Subdivision 1 of section 307 of  the  state  technology  law,  as
- amended  by  chapter  222  of  the  laws  of 2021, is amended to read as
+ amended  by  chapter  543  of  the  laws  of 2023, is amended to read as
  follows:
-  1. To any document providing for the disposition  of  an  individual's person or property upon death or incompetence, or appointing a fiduciary of  an  individual's  person or property, including, without limitation, wills, UNLESS SUCH WILL IS EXECUTED PURSUANT  TO  PART  SIX  OF  ARTICLE THREE  OF THE ESTATES, POWERS AND TRUSTS LAW, trusts, decisions consent- ing to orders not to resuscitate, powers of  attorney  and  health  care proxies,  with  the  exception  of:  (a)  contractual beneficiary desig- nations; (b) the  registration  of  making,  amending,  or  revoking  an anatomical  gift  under  section  forty-three  hundred ten of the public health law; and (c) documents and forms authorizing or accepting  funer- al, cemetery and cremation services.
+  1. To any document providing for the disposition  of  an  individual's person or property upon death or incompetence, or appointing a fiduciary of  an  individual's  person or property, including, without limitation, wills,  UNLESS SUCH WILL IS EXECUTED PURSUANT  TO  PART  SIX  OF  ARTI- CLE  THREE  OF  THE  ESTATES, POWERS AND TRUSTS LAW, trusts, decisions consenting to orders not to resuscitate, powers of attorney  and  health care  proxies, with the exception of: (a) contractual beneficiary desig- nations; (b) the  registration  of  making,  amending,  or  revoking  an anatomical  gift  under  section  forty-three  hundred ten of the public health law; (c) documents and forms authorizing  or  accepting  funeral, cemetery  and cremation services; and (d) the execution of a valid power of attorney for the purpose of transferring  a  salvage  certificate  of title  and  the execution of an odometer and damage disclosure statement in connection with such title whenever  a  loss  in  connection  with  a private  automobile  is  determined  by an insurer to be a total loss or constructive total loss under section three thousand four hundred twelve of the insurance law.
   § 4.
 This act shall take effect immediately.